 - 1 Tablespoon pure vanilla extract

-- 1/4 cup sugar (you can substitute brown sugar or Turbinado sugar)
+- 1/4 cup sugar (you can substitute raw cane sugar, coconut palm sugar or Turbinado sugar)

 - Preheat the oven to 375 degrees.